jasonmccreary/laravel-shift.io/README.md

 ## TODO

 - Error page style (see error.html).
-- Need to inject a sign out link somewhere in the site.
+- Navigation - needs to include terms and conditions, privacy policy, FAQ
+- Need a Sign Out link/icon when user is logged in.
 - *Pricing* styles.
 On the order page, still need to adjust the purchase button to include price.
-- Footer icons are really large.
+- Revisit footer icons (too large).
 - Footer links hover/active state needs to be more readable
-- Revisit checkout page.
-- Payment page.
+- Add Payment page to order flow.
 Now that we are adding Paypal, I believe we should add a Payment page to the order flow.
 This will likely just be a short order review and then buttons to Pay with Card and Pay with PayPal.
-- Revisit confirmation page.
-I just made this in a hurry.
-Could stand for a redesign.
+- Revisit order pages styles for quick design wins and consistency
+- Add testimonials and potention screen shot - reference http://nitpick-ci.com